 Geller said his client was pleased with the verdict after an incident that changed his otherwise active lifestyle.

-As a self-employed handyman, Bader had to hire on his son to help take over some of the work because of his injuries, Geller said.
+As a self-employed handyman, Bader had to hire his son to help take over some of the work because of his injuries, Geller said.

 Cozort did not respond for comment as of press time.